v112263/it-autonomos-spain/_includes/en/gestor/reliable_gestor_criteria.md

 ## Criteria for a reliable gestor

+When searching for a gestor, always ask if they meet all the criteria described below.
+If they do not meet any of the criteria, I recommend looking for another specialist.

 - Adequate communication and prompt response to requests.
 It sounds basic, but if your communication is slow and problematic from the start, it's a reason to think (likely, there will be issues in the future as well).
 - Capable of correctly registering an autonomo so that there are no fines or problems.